YizeWang/Path-Integral-Algorithm-Simulation/README.md

 ## Maintainer

-Current maintainer is Yize Wang - `yizwang@student.ethz.ch`
+This repository is out of maintenance.

 ## Acknowledgement